pypi/warehouse/docs/development/getting-started.rst

 Viewing Warehouse in a browser
 ------------------------------

 Web container is listening on port 80.
-If you're using boot2docker run `boot2docker ip` to figure out the ip where the web container is listening.
-On Linux it's accessible at ``http://localhost/``.
+It's accessible at ``http://localhost:80/``.

 What did we just do and what is happening behind the scenes?